GauravBh1010tt/Deep-Cloud/README.md

 ### Features of the project:

-- Mrjob is used as a MapReduce abstraction to implement a neural network.
+- Mrjob is used as a MapReduce abstraction to implement a two layer neural network.
 - Each mapper or individual machine is equipped with a GPU and uses Theano/Tensorflow for GPU multi-threading.
 - Further, the reducer use genetic algorithms to speed up the convergence rate with the help of 2 roulette selection.